 The Station

-RAF Leeming in North Yorkshire trains, delivers, and supports UK and overseas Expeditionary Air Operations.
+RAF Leeming in North Yorkshire trains, delivers and supports UK and overseas Expeditionary Air Operations.

-With such a broad range of expertise and close proximity to training areas at Spadeadam, Otterburn and Catterick, RAF Leeming is the preferred site for deployed exercises and detachments from UK and overseas units.
+The Station is home to a range of squadrons and lodger units with broad expertise.
+As it's in close proximity to training areas at Spadeadam, Otterburn and Catterick, RAF Leeming is the preferred site for deployed exercises and detachments from UK and overseas units.

-Straight and True
+Straight and true

 Connect with RAF Leeming